hseager/quizzie/README.md

 - Check need for cookie popup/gdpr
 - Logo
 - Style 404 page
+- Error testing (DB disconnection)

 ### V1.1
+- Styling/Redesign/Layout change
+- Join Code/Password
 - Email signup & accounts
 - Create Quiz

+### Notes
+- Results currently get overwritten on same lobby + quiz.
+Find a way to store multiple result sets
+- Instead of removing user on disconnect, set status field and show status on frontend like MicrosoftTeams color
+- Remove ID from URL and just have /lobby.
+Join URL will be /lobby/join/somecode which redirects to lobby and player joins

 ### *Extra Features*
 - Move question timer to DB/setting rather than hardcoded 10secs